Xomega-Net/Xomega.Docs/docs/framework/services/updating.md

 ### Validate unique key

 When creating new entities with user-supplied keys that are not auto-generated by the DB, you need to ensure that an entity with this key does not yet exist.
-Otherwise you'll get a primary key violation error from the database, which would not be user-friendly and may expose your DB structure.
+Otherwise, you'll get a primary key violation error from the database, which would not be user-friendly and may expose your DB structure.

-To help manually validate uniqueness of a simple or composite key, and to throw a custom user-friendly message, you can add the following extension method for the DB context.
+To help manually validate the uniqueness of a simple or composite key, and to throw a custom user-friendly message, you can add the following extension method for the DB context.

 <Tabs groupId="ef">
   <TabItem value="ef-core" label="Entity Framework Core" default>